coapp/coapp.org/src/dynamic/reference/overview.html.md

 	property_name_2: {value_1; value_2; value3}

 A collection can consist of one element.
-In such cases the {} the contain the collection list are not required:
+In such cases the {} that contain the collection list are not required:

 	property_name_2: value_1